 If you are having problems with S3 Drive, our support team is here to help.
 Visit https://www.nsoftware.com/support/submit.aspx to submit a ticket.
 Please be as detailed as possible about your issue.
 It is also helpful if you generate and send a log file to firstname.lastname@example.org.

 - Enable Write Log to a File and specify a local file.

 - Click the Stop button.

 Note that the length of time it takes for any operation is increased when Debug logging is enabled.
-Additional logging of SSH packet communication is available through the LogPackets configuration setting in the Advanced Settings.
-The amount of data logged with these options enabled is substantial.
+The amount of data logged with this option enabled is substantial.
 We recommend enabling these settings for debugging purposes only.

 Below you will find a list of common issues reported by our customers that you may find useful in troubleshooting a problem.